NTsalaris/packetsnifer/README.md

 # packetsnifer
 a simple packet snifer
-the program run in windoes
+\nthe program run in windoes